 When your kidney is damaged, all these functions do not take place properly which as a result adversely affects your body.
 Due to the collection of waste products and fluid, swelling in your ankle occurs.
 Other symptoms can be nausea, weakness, poor sleep, and shortness of breath.
 If not treated at the right time, the situation may get worse.
-Best nephrologists in India often recommend immediate treatment to prevent further complications.
+Best nephrologists in Mumbai India often recommend immediate treatment to prevent further complications.

-Types of kidney diseases and their causes
+Types of Kidney Diseases and their Causes

 There are the following different types of kidney diseases and their causes.

-1. Chronic kidney disease
+1. Chronic Kidney Disease

 High blood pressure has an adverse effect on the kidneys because it can increase the pressure on the glomeruli which are the tiny blood vessels in the kidneys where blood is cleaned.
 Over time, the increased pressure damages these vessels, and kidney functions begin to decline.

-This will eventually deteriorate the kidney functions and will reach a point where the kidneys can no longer perform their job properly.
+This will eventually deteriorate kidney functions and will reach a point where the kidneys can no longer perform their job properly.
 In this case, a person would need to go on dialysis.
 Other than dialysis, a kidney transplant is another option to treat CKD depending on your circumstances.

 Another major cause of chronic kidney disease is diabetes.
 This causes an increased level of sugar in the blood which damages the blood vessels in the kidneys over time.
 This makes the kidneys unable to clean the blood, thus leading to kidney failure as your body becomes overloaded with toxins.

-2. Kidney stones
+2. Kidney Stones

 Kidney stones are another common kidney problem.
 They occur when minerals and other substances in the blood crystallize, forming solid masses called stones.
 They usually come out of the body during urination, but passing them can be extremely painful.
 They rarely cause significant problems.

-3. Urinary tract infections
+3. Urinary Tract Infections

-These are bacterial infections which are caused in any part of the urinary system.
+These are bacterial infections that are caused in any part of the urinary system.
 Generally, infections in the bladder and urethra are the most common.
 Their medical treatment is easy, so these do not lead to health problems.
 But if left untreated, these infections can spread to the kidneys and cause kidney failure.

-4. Polycystic kidney disease
+4. Polycystic Kidney Disease

 This can be defined as a genetic disorder that leads to the growth of numerous cysts in the kidneys.
 These cysts hinder kidney functions and thus end up causing kidney failure.